US victims in Mexico attack from Mormon offshoot community

 Alma LeBaron moved his family to Chihuahua when The Church of Jesus Christ of Latter-day Saints church was expelling polygamists.
 After his death, his sons established the fundamentalist Church of the Firstborn of the Fullness of Times, Bowman said.

-That community got international attention in 2009 when 32-year old Benjamin LeBaron was killed by cartel gunmen in retaliation for his public anti-crime activism.
-His younger brother had been kidnapped and even after his safe release Benjamin LeBaron continued demonstrating against crime and demanding better security in the area.
+In 2009, 32-year-old Benjamin LeBaron was killed by cartel gunmen in retaliation for his public anti-crime activism.
+His younger brother was kidnapped and later released.

 Through intermarriage over the generations, the LeBaron surname became common in La Mora, Rosetti said.
 But since the family name is so widely associated with the church, La Mora residents consider themselves “independent Mormons” to stress they have no connection to the Church of the Firstborn of the Fullness of Times, she said.